grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Provides an HTML redirect from the pages in the list to the current page.
 For more information, refer to [Hugo aliases](#hugo-aliases).

+### date

+Describes the publish date of the page.
+Hugo produces XML page outputs for use by RSS feeds where users can be notified of updates.
+Customers use RSS feeds of our release notes pages to be notified of new releases.
+Therefore, the `date` front matter is recommended for release note pages.

+The value to the `date` field should be a full ISO 8601 timestamp.
+For example, `date: "2023-04-24T00:00:00Z"` is 12:00 AM, Apr 24 Coordinated Universal Time (UTC).

 ### description

 **Required.**